ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/README.md

 or an error returned by the user's block device operations.

-It should also be noted that the current implementation of littlefs doesn't really do anything to insure that the data written to disk is machine portable.
+It should also be noted that the current implementation of littlefs doesn't really do anything to ensure that the data written to disk is machine portable.
 This is fine as long as all of the involved machines share endianness (little-endian) and don't have strange padding requirements.

 ## Reference material

 [DESIGN.md](DESIGN.md) - DESIGN.md contains a fully detailed dive into how littlefs actually works.
-I would encourage you to read it since the solutions and tradeoffs at work here are quite interesting.
+We would encourage you to read it because the solutions and tradeoffs at work here are quite interesting.

 [SPEC.md](SPEC.md) - SPEC.md contains the on-disk specification of littlefs
 with all the nitty-gritty details.
-Can be useful for developing tooling.
+This can be useful for developing tooling.

 ## Testing

-The littlefs comes with a test suite designed to run on a pc using the [emulated block device](emubd/lfs_emubd.h) found in the emubd directory.
+The littlefs comes with a test suite designed to run on a PC using the [emulated block device](emubd/lfs_emubd.h) found in the emubd directory.
-The tests assume a linux environment and can be started with make:
+The tests assume a Linux environment and can be started with make:

 ``` bash
 make test